zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/blogs/blog-entry-editor-reference.md

 # Blog Entry Editor Reference

-The blog entry editor is simple yet powerful.
-Its editing tools are context-aware which appears only when you need them.
-There are similar options for adding and editing images, tables, and other types of content.
-You can switch to code view to edit the content’s HTML.
+The blog entry editor provides context appropriate editing tools for formatting text, managing images, tables, and other rich features.
+Users are able to switch to code view to directly edit the content’s HTML.
 All draft entries are automatically saved every 25 seconds.

 ## Using the Editor’s Text View